-- Condition A statement that a program checks to see if it is true or false.
-If true, an action is taken.
-Otherwise, the action is ignored. - Conditionals Statements that only run under certain conditions.
+- Condition Something a program checks to see if it is true before allowing an action. - Conditionals Statements that only run under certain conditions.

 Gather the class together and ask two volunteers to walk straight in some direction in the classroom.
 If they encounter a chair out of place, they must step over it.
 If they reach a wall, they must sit down.